cond

 Summary

-• Consequents can be single expressions or grouped actions using begin.
+condfor handling multiple conditions in a clear and concise manner. - Consequents can be single expressions or grouped actions using

-• Use let in consequents to declare local variables for calculations.
+letin consequents to declare local variables for calculations. - Always include an

 This flexibility makes cond a powerful and readable tool for handling complex branching logic.